Triple Helix Conference 2013

 - How can the Triple Helix enhance place-based innovations, and what is the role of local innovation systems and local key institutions to build and accelerate regional clusters?

-There will be social and inspiring events, including a Thames River cruise and a visit to London’s Tech City.
+There were social and inspiring events, including a Thames River cruise and a visit to London’s Tech City.

-The conference will be held in Birkbeck, University College London, and Senate House (the headquarters of the University of London), all located in Central London’s Bloomsbury district.
+The conference was held in Birkbeck, University College London, and Senate House (the headquarters of the University of London), all located in Central London’s Bloomsbury district.

 Visit the Triple Helix Conference 2013 website